-Besides the NdFeB magnets, the SmCo magnet is another type of Rare-earth magnet mainly composed of Samarium-Cobalt alloys.
-A SmCo magnet may have a magnetic strength comparable to that of a NdFeB one, but is higher in temperature rating and coercivity.
+Samarium cobalt magnet is a type of rare-earth magnet mainly composed of samarium–cobalt alloys.
+A SmCo magnet may have a magnetic strength comparable to that of a NdFeB magnet but is higher in temperature rating and coercivity.

 • High resistance to demagnetization